Joint Entrance Exam (JEE) Advance

 IIT Bombay has released the JEE Advanced 2022 cutoff.
 We have provided the qualifying and admission cutoff for JEE Advanced 2022 in the table below.

-Category Minimum Qualifying Marks in Each Subject Minimum Admission Aggregate Marks
+Category Minimum Qualifying Marks in Each Subject Minimum Aggregate Marks

 Common rank list (CRL) 5 55